 There’s no mistaking one app for the other, but the formatting is familiar and once a person learns how one set of interactions works, they can be sure that it will work similarly in all other apps.
 Take the common action of Search, for example.
 With this design, the Search bar stays almost hidden until it is summoned by the familiar downwards-swipe gesture, at which point the dividing bar transforms into the Search bar.

-Through this little experiment, I had the opportunity to stray from my comfort zone by adding more obscure features like depth and color to my usually minimal palette.
+Through this experiment, I had the opportunity to venture away from my comfort zone by adding more obscure features like depth and color to my usually minimal palette.
 I also gained experience with a great new design tool, Figma.
 These short studies allowed me to think about the interfaces that will slowly become prevalent in our lives, and how they can be even simpler and more pleasant to use.